 BOARD OF DIRECTORS

-Rev Paul-Gordon Chandler is an author, non-profit executive, social entrepreneur, art curator, U.S. Episcopal priest.
-An authority on the Middle East and North Africa and Christian-Muslim-Jewish relations who has lived and worked in the Middle East, North Africa and West Africa for many years.
-He grew up in Senegal, West Africa, and has lived and worked extensively throughout the world in leadership roles within faith-based publishing, relief & development agencies and The Episcopal/Anglican Church.
-From 2003-2013 he was the Rector of St. John’s Episcopal Church in Cairo, Egypt and is also a Canon at All Saints’ Cathedral, Cairo, Egypt.
-He is based in Doha, Qatar, serving as the Rector of The Anglican Church of Qatar (The Church of the Epiphany & The Anglican Centre).
+The Rt.
+Rev. Paul-Gordon Chandler is the Bishop of the Episcopal Diocese of Wyoming.
+He is also an author, art curator and social entrepreneur.
+An authority on the Middle East and Africa, and on Christian-Muslim-Jewish relations, he grew up in Senegal, West Africa, and has lived and worked extensively throughout the world in leadership roles within faith-based publishing, relief & development agencies and The Episcopal/Anglican Church.
+He was previously the Rector of both St. John’s Episcopal Church in Cairo, Egypt and of The Anglican Church of Qatar in Doha, Qatar.

 Bassem A. Bejjani, MD is Vice President of CARAVAN and Chief Medical Officer of Metis Genetics, a telegenetics counseling service company.
 He is on the Board of Trustees of The Henry Art Gallery at the University of Washington in Seattle.
 He is also trustee of the Western States Arts Federation (WESTAF) and immediate past Chair of the Washington State Arts Commission (ArtsWA).
 Dr. Bejjani has served on the Board of the Spokane Symphony where he was Executive Vice-President.
 A graduate of the American University of Beirut, the University of North Carolina in Chapel Hill, and Baylor College of Medicine (BCM) in Houston, he is a pediatrician and a medical geneticist.
 As Clinical Professor at the Elson S. Floyd College of Medical Sciences at Washington State University, he helped establish the genetics curriculum for the first class of medical students.
 He is co-founder of Signature Genomics, a genomics laboratory that was acquired by PerkinElmer, Inc. in 2010.
 He is interested in arts and science education and the role of art in enhancing creativity, scientific learning and critical thinking.